HouzuoGuo/laitos/doc/[Daemon]-mail-server.md

 </pre>

 ## App command processor
-In order for mail server to invoke app commands from mail content, complete all of the following:
+The mail server is also capable of executing password-protected app commands and mail the command response back to the sender:

 1. Follow [command processor](https://github.com/HouzuoGuo/laitos/wiki/Command-processor) to construct configuration for JSON key `MailFilters`.